On the switch Markov chain for perfect matchings: Graph classes

 Spinrad, Brandst\"{a}dt and Stewart~\cite{SpBrSt87} studied this class of graphs, and gave $O(\thsp|E|\thsp)$ time algorithms for recognising membership in the class, and for constructing a crossing representation.
-An example is shown in Fig.~\ref{med:fig003} below.

 Our reason for introducing this class of graphs is that the bipartite permutation graphs are precisely the monotone graphs. \begin{lemma} A graph is monotone if and only if it is a bipartite permutation graph. \end{lemma} \begin{proof} The condition of Lemma~\ref{med:lem008} is equivalent to the following.
 If $(i,k'), (j,\ell')\in E$ are such that $i<j$ and $k'>\ell'$, then $(i,\ell')$, $(j,k')\in E$.
 The conclusion now follows from the characterisation of bipartite permutation graphs given in~\cite{SpBrSt87}, in particular Definition~3 and Theorem~1. \end{proof} Note that Lemma~\ref{med:lem008} is not a ``forbidden subgraph'' characterisation in the usual graph-theoretic sense.
-However, such a characterisation is known. \begin{lemma}\textup{\cite[Lem.\,1.46]{Kohl99}} A graph is monotone if and only if it is chordal bipartite (i.e.~it has no chordless cycle of length other than 4), and it contains none of the three graphs shown in Fig.~\ref{med:fig004} as an induced subgraph.
+However, such a characterisation is known. \begin{lemma}\textup{\cite[Lem.\,1.46]{Kohl99}} A graph is monotone if and only if it is chordal bipartite (i.e.~it has no chordless cycle of length other than 4), and it contains none of the three graphs shown in Fig.~\ref{med:fig004} as an induced subgraph. \end{lemma} For example, the graph $G$ given in Fig.~\ref{med:fig005} contains the armchair as a subgraph.